-Q: Cohousing as a housing model for people with autism.
+Q: Cohousing as a housing model for people with autism and similar disabilities.
 Why?

 A: Cohousing may very well be the solution for isolation and abuse.
 Why?
 Because cohousing offers a safe and supportive environment.
 All residents know each other.
 It offers opportunities for social interaction without sacrificing privacy.
 It creates opportunities to contribute, to share resources and experiences, and to learn how to cooperate.
-Our community will be unique in that it will have large shared space specifically designed for autism.
+Our community will be unique in that it will have large shared space specifically designed for autism and similar disabilities.
 Sensory rooms and Quiet Corners which help soothe, engage, and calm, will be throughout the common spaces, both indoors and out.
+Daily social opportunities designed around residents' interests ensure ample opportunity to be engaged and get to know one's tribe.

 Q: Why a Christian cohousing development?